Community Gardens

 Grow Your Own Garden Program

 Since 2020 Sustainable Woodstock has been distributing beginner Grow Your Own Garden Kits free of charge to individuals and families who want to produce their own food and increase long-term food security.
-Each free kit includes a complete set of quality gardening tools, seeds, seedlings and a beginner’s book on organic gardening.
+Each free kit includes a complete set of quality seeds, seedlings and a beginner’s book on organic gardening.
 This program is open to families who would not otherwise be able to afford to garden.

 Community Food Security Support